ritchieng/deep-learning-wizard/docs/deep_learning/intro.md

 We'll be covering both CPU and GPU implementations of deep learning and deep reinforcement learning algorithms

-=== "Packages and Languages you will Learn to Use"
+!!! tip "Packages and Languages you will Learn to Use"

     - Python
     - PyTorch
     - NumPy